Shenandoah Telecom: Q4 Earnings Snapshot | Federal News Network

 EDINBURG, Va.
 (AP) _ Shenandoah Telecommunications Co.
 (SHEN) on Monday reported earnings of $1.4 million in its fourth quarter.

-On a per-share basis, the Edinburg, Virginia-based company said it had net income of 3 cents.
-Earnings, adjusted for one-time gains and costs, came to 6 cents per share.
+The Edinburg, Virginia-based company said it had net income of 3 cents per share.
+Earnings, adjusted for one-time gains and costs, were 6 cents per share.

 The telecommunications service provider in parts of Maryland, Pennsylvania, Virginia and West Virginia posted revenue of $62.6 million in the period, missing Street forecasts.
 Three analysts surveyed by Zacks expected $62.7 million.